-Here are the instructions for the Batman hat I designed for my superhero loving son.
+I designed this Batman-inspired hat for my superhero-loving son.
 He has a big head so this I would consider a youth small.
-It is easy to adjust up or down in size in increments of four, to accomodate the double rib.
+It is easy to adjust up or down in size in increments of four, to accommodate the double rib.

 Cascade 220 (Dark Blue, Gold, Black)